 At that age, buying baseball and basketball cards was not only good for your social status – it was good for your future!
 It was THE investment for anyone too young to buy real investments.

 Where else in the world could you get an immediate 10X return on your investment and even a bonus piece of bubble gum that would make any family dentist cower in fear?
 Why hadn’t older and supposedly wiser adults figured out this brilliant investment strategy?
 Apparently some had, and were stock-piling unopened boxes, with the genius plan of later flipping them in order to pay for their children’s college education.
-Baseball cards were deemed to be a wise and diversified part of an investment portfolio.
+Baseball cards were even once deemed to be a wise and diversified part of an investment portfolio.

-And, of course, we had all heard stories about the 1909 Honus Wagner card that auctioned for millions.
+And, of course, we had all heard stories about the 1909 Honus Wagner card that has auctioned for millions.
 Just imagine how much our impressive collections would be worth 25, 50, or even 75 years from now!
 How many future Honus Wagner instant lottery winners were we unearthing, each week, from the spirited confines of a local ice cream parlor, toy store, arcade, gas station, or grocery store?

 History has proven a different story.
 Unaffectionately referred to as the “Junk Wax Era”, the period of 1987 to 1993 proved to be the ultimate bubble in sports card history.
 It has been estimated that tens (maybe hundreds) of billions of cards were produced annually (the private companies that produced them never released production figures) and sold so cheaply, that their value, 25 years after production, is worth absolutely nothing.
 Nobody will buy them.
 In fact, I had my collection listed on Craigslist for over a year and it, to this day, is the only item I have been unsuccessful in trying to sell on Craigslist.